MRylander/CodeSample/README.md

 * The input records are valid and well formatted.
 * The order of the fields on the records will always be: LastName, FirstName, Gender, FavoriteColor, DateOfBirth
 * DateOfBirth is in the form M/D/YYYY within the input records
+* "Sorted by name" means that the records with be sorted lexicographically by lastName and then sorted by firstName.